rclone/rclone/docs/content/docs.md

 WebDAV backends.
 Rclone HTTP servers have their own set of configuration for SSL/TLS which you can find in their documentation.

-### --ca-cert string
+### --ca-cert stringArray

-This loads the PEM encoded certificate authority certificate and uses it to verify the certificates of the servers rclone connects to.
+This loads the PEM encoded certificate authority certificates and uses it to verify the certificates of the servers rclone connects to.

 If you have generated certificates signed with a local CA then you